VincentSaelzler/hyper-homelab/docs/proxmox.md

-# Manual Steps
-## Install Wizard
+# Install Wizard (Manual)
-Unlike the other infrastructure (VMs), the Proxmox OS is installed on bare metal hardware.
+Unlike most of the other infrastructure (VMs), the Proxmox OS is installed on bare metal hardware.
+This requires some manual commands and data entry.

-Some of the steps are manual, while others can be completed using Ansible.

-All of the basic details about the node need to be manually entered via the installer menu.

-Some important ones:
-- Password
-- IP Address
-- Gateway and DNS
-- Domain

-The PW is set to `easypass` initially, then changed by Ansible.

 ## Disk Prep
+### 1. Remove LVM Stuff:
 If there are any other LVM things on the disk(s), the Proxmox installer fails.
 Here are some relevant commands to remove the LVM stuff.
 ```
 lvs